BioAge Labs, Inc. (BIOA) Investors Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Jan.
-22, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to BioAge Labs, Inc. ("BioAge" or the "Company") (NASDAQ: BIOA) have opportunity to lead the securities fraud class action lawsuit.
+29, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against BioAge Labs, Inc. ("BioAge" or the "Company") (NASDAQ: BIOA).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN BIOAGE LABS, INC., CLICK HERE BEFORE MARCH 10, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR BIOAGE INVESTMENTS, CLICK HERE BEFORE MARCH 10, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?